 Protein plays a key role in all of it.
 It supports your baby’s growth, helps keep your energy stable, and can even make a difference in how full and satisfied you feel throughout the day.

-But (!!!) unfortunately most general reccommendations are too low in overall protein needs.
-If you’re working out regularly, or maybe just chasing around other kids all day, your overall nutrition needs, especially protein, are much higher!
+But (!!!) unfortunately most general recommendations are too low in overall protein needs.
+If you’re working out regularly, or maybe just chasing around other kids all day, your overall nutrition needs, especially protein, are much higher.
 I’m not saying you have to buy protein popcorn, but making sure you’re getting enough should be a major focus of your day to day.

 So, Exactly How Much Protein During Pregnancy Do You Need?